smartemission/smartemission/docs/platform/installation.rst

 From http://grafana.org

-> Grafana is an open source metric analytics and visualization suite.
+    "Grafana is an open source metric analytics and visualization suite.
-> It is most commonly used for visualizing time series data for infrastructure and
-> application analytics but many use it in other domains including industrial sensors,
-> home automation, weather, and process control."
+    It is most commonly used for visualizing time series data for infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control."

 Watch the demo and be amazed: http://play.grafana.org
 Documentation: http://docs.grafana.org